 I am Mac!

-What I want is to change the world by helping others change what they believe about themselves.
-How I get there is up to me, I dictate the outcome I see.
+What I want is to change the world, by helping others change what they believe about themselves.
+My world is everything, the people I see and the things I surround myself with.

 Post Traumatic “Stress Disorder” has become a talking point of recent years, everyone seems to have it from those that I have spoken too.
 I guess in a sense they are right, if you change the words of this stupid acronym around a little.

 Post Trauma is fine, “Stress” thats a vague word.
 What makes an event stressful, is it witnessing it or experiencing it?
 Am I stressed because I was at war and I expected the Taliban was trying to kill me?
 Or was my friend who got blown up out of an MRAP stressed that he was going to die while laying face down in sand across the ocean in some hillside of Afghanistan?
 Or are you stressed reading this website?
 Or watching the news?
 So what makes trauma stressful?
 Some people get stressed from an experience, or witnessing an incident.
 Either way trauma is trauma and you have to discuss it to overcome it.

 Not actually having something happen to you, does not mean that the event wont have a negative impact on you by just witnessing it.
 I have experienced both, and I am sure that I am not the only one.
 The last thing I really think about is the word “Disorder”, as if witnessing something traumatic or having something happen to you makes you unable to function.
 Post trauma is sad, and people should discuss it.

 Discussing it with people who are like minded, or have had similar experiences.
 Trained professional are probably better sources to start, I am not a doctor, nor do I pretend to be one.
 Seek medical help if you feel as if you are going through any of these struggles.
 I do not offer medical advice other than calling a doctor.